talpor/talpor-dev-handbook/docs/index.md

 ### The Guiding Principles

-At [talPor](https://talpor.com), we are a multi-disciplinary, multi-location team.
+At [talPor](https://talpor.com), we function as a multi-disciplinary, distributed team.
 We tend to work on small teams (generally, by project) which support and collaborate with each other.
-These guiding principles, which are enumerated below, are the core of our philosophy.
+These guiding principles, enumerated below, are the core of our philosophy.
 Embrace them, and put them to practice.

 1. **Do not be afraid to make mistakes.** Mistakes happen.
 You will